Mayor - Győr

 The building was inaugurated in 1900 and became the symbol of Győr.
 The coat of arms on its front is a donation from Maria Teresia and the 59-metre-tall tower plays a popular folk tune in every hour.
 At 11 a.m. and 5 p.m. it plays a two-minute-long musical composition.

 As one of the oldest countries in central Europe, Hungary's Christian history is more than a thousand years old.
-From being Christian kingdom in the 11th century and after losing more than two thirds of its territory after the First World War, the country became a unitary state in 1989.
-Today's Hungary is divided into nineteen counties but Budapest, the capital, is independent with its own government.
+From being a Christian kingdom, in the 11th century and then losing more than two-thirds of its territory after the First World War, the country became a unitary state in 1989.
+Today's Hungary is subdivided administratively into 19 counties, but Budapest, the capital, is independent with its own government.

 Besides Budapest, which is the most populated, each region of the country has its bigger cities.
 In the west, we can find Győr, home to WRO 2019 Final.
 Pécs (also known as Sopianae in the ancient times) and Szeged are the biggest cities in the southern region, while Debrecen in the east is the second most populated city.

-Hungarian is the official language of the country but the language itself stands alone in the region.
-Belonging to the Uralic language family, it is related to Finnish but uses its own unique characters like the letters: ő and ű.
-Among the neighbouring countries, none of the spoken languages resemble Hungarian grammar.
+Hungarian is the official language of the country, but the language itself stands alone in the region.
+Belonging to the Uralic language family, it is related to Finnish but uses its unique characters like the letters: ő and ű.
+Among the neighboring countries, none of the spoken languages resemble Hungarian grammar.

 When Hungary joined the European Union, the language became an official language of the EU.
 In and out of Hungary, the language is spoken by approximately 13 million native speakers.

 Hungary's geography is defined by its two main waterways, the Danube and the Tisza.
-The country is home to the world’s largest thermal water cave system and the second largest thermal lake – „Hévíz” in Hungarian, the largest lake in Central Europe – Lake Balaton –, and Europe’s largest natural grasslands – The Great Hungarian Plain or „Alföld” in Hungarian.
+The country is home to the world’s most extensive thermal water cave system and the second biggest thermal lake called Hévíz in Hungarian, the largest lake in Central Europe, Lake Balaton, and Europe’s largest natural grasslands – The Great Hungarian Plain or „Alföld” in Hungarian.

 Travelling to Hungary

 The main airport of Hungary is Liszt Ferenc International Airport.
-Thanks to its central location, the country is easily accessible from most major cities in Europe but the American continent is also reachable with one stop between flights.
+Thanks to its central location, the country is easily accessible from most major cities in Europe, but the American continent is also reachable with one-stop connecting flights.

-There are international flights arriving to Debrecen, the second most used airport in Hungary.
+International flights are also arriving in Debrecen, the second busiest airport in Hungary.
 Other close airports to the country are in Vienna and Bratislava.

 Currency and money

-Hungary uses Hungarian forints (HUF) as its currency.
-We suggest exchanging money at official money exchange offices since exchanging money on the street is prohibited by law.
-Most of the shops accept the usual types of credit cards with MasterCard, Maestro and Visa being the frequent ones to be used.
-However, we suggest always carrying cash with you.
-Places that accept credit card payment have the card brands sticker on the door or on the window of the shop.
+Hungary uses Hungarian forint (HUF) as its currency.
+We highly recommend exchanging money at official money exchange offices since exchanging money on the street is prohibited by law and not safe.
+Most of the shops are accept the usual types of debit or credit cards.
+(MasterCard, Maestro, and Visa) Places that accept card payments have the card brands sticker on the door or window.
+However, we suggest always carrying some cash.

-Based on the final digit of your total, if the payment does not end in 0 or 5, it will be rounded in the following way:
+Based on the final digit of the total, if the payment does not end 0 or 5, it will be rounded in the following way:

 Total ending in

-3 or 4 or 6 or 7 will be rounded to 5
+3 or 4 or 6 or 7 rounds the numbers to 5

-Hungary is home to many large European festivals.
-Budapest is rich in museums and other exhibitions but the old town of the capital represents several building styles as well.
-If someone would like to see the details of the building, the best option is to look up while walking on the streets.
-Europe’s largest synagogue can be found in the capital as well and it is called the Great Synagogue (or Dohány Street Synagogue).
+Hungary is home of many large European festivals.
+Budapest is rich in museums, exhibitions, and historicizing architecture.
+The Parliament (Országház) is regarded by many as a symbol of the capital city of Budapest.
+Europe’s largest synagogue can be found in the capital.
+It is called the Great Synagogue (or Dohány Street Synagogue).

 World Heritage Sites

-In spite of the country's small territory, Hungary has eight UNESCO World Heritage sites.
-Maybe the most famous is the panorama of Budapest alongside the Danube but the karst of Aggtelek with its magnificent small lake (called Tengerszem Lake) or the Hortobágy are no less of breath-takers either.
+Despite the country's small territory, Hungary has eight UNESCO World Heritage sites.
+Perhaps, the most famous is Budapest including the Banks of the Danube, the Buda Castle, Quarter and Andrássy Avenue.
+Favored by many the Caves of Aggtelek Karst with its magnificent small lake (called Tengerszem Lake) or the Hortobágy are no less of breath-takers either.

 Top attractions to see in Budapest